-Discussion in 'Health News and Research unrelated to ME/CFS' started by Allele, May 20, 2018.
+Discussion in 'Other psychosomatic news and research' started by Allele, May 20, 2018.

 CBT is fools gold, and i don't mean just for ME/CFS